adobe/aem-testing-clients/README.md

 mvn clean install
 ```

-PRs and issues are welcome, please read our [CONTRIBUTING guideline](CONTRIBUTING.md).
+PRs and issues are welcome, please reade our [CONTRIBUTING guideline](CONTRIBUTING.md).